RobinLinus/coins-legacy/bitcoin-lite-network.md

 TL;DR: *"Sync a Bitcoin node by downloading less than a Youtube video"*.
 We introduce a second-layer protocol for endusers to query Bitcoin's blockchain efficiently.
 Our construction works on top of today's bitcoin network and requires no consensus changes.
 In contrast to traditional light *clients* our protocol supports lite *nodes* which contribute resources to the network.

+## Overview: The circle of proofs
+Summary.
+At the core of the lite network there are three concepts:

+- ***output paths*** are succinct pointers to address outputs contained in the blockchain.
+The set of *unspent* output paths is an efficient represenation for the UTXO set.
+- ***extended blocks*** are blocks extended with SPV proofs for every spending input.
+- ***pruned blocks*** are blocks pruned as described in Satoshi's whitepaper.

+These three structures imply the *circle of proofs*:

+**The old, *pruned blocks* imply the *block extensions* to prove the new blocks.**

+or phrased differently:

+**The old, *pruned blockchain* implies the proofs for the new, *extended blockchain*.**

 ## Output Paths
 An *output path* is a simple scheme to address every output ever happened in Bitcoin's blockchain:
 ```